2024–25 Loyola Ramblers women's basketball team

-The 2024–25 Loyola Ramblers women's basketball team represents Loyola University Chicago during the 2024–25 NCAA Division I women's basketball season.
-The Ramblers, led by third-year head coach Allison Guth, play their home games at the Joseph J. Gentile Arena in Chicago, Illinois as members of the Atlantic 10 Conference (A-10).
+The 2024–25 Loyola Ramblers women's basketball team represented Loyola University Chicago during the 2024–25 NCAA Division I women's basketball season.
+The Ramblers, led by third-year head coach Allison Guth, played their home games at the Joseph J. Gentile Arena in Chicago, Illinois as members of the Atlantic 10 Conference (A-10).

 Previous season

 The Ramblers finished the 2023–24 season 15–16, 8–10 in A-10 play, to finish in a three-way tie for eighth place.
 They defeated Fordham, before falling to top-seeded and eventual tournament champions Richmond in the quarterfinals of the A-10 tournament.